shaileshiet31/weather_project/README.md

    snow->it is assumed that altitudes with higher values , less pressure and less temperature can cause of snow rain->with high humidity,moderate range of altitudes and mild temperature

-## Getting Started
-1)Download the zipped project to local system

-2)Extact the downloded zipped file in some directory (Example-->D:\weather_project-master)

 ### Prerequisites
 1)JDK must be intalled